gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 +    gl.STATIC_DRAW);
 ```

-We also need to setup the color attribute
+We also need to set up the color attribute

 ```js
 // set attribute for color